Updated July 17, 2023

 - Financial analysis is given more weightage than non-financial factors.
 One can assume 70% weight to financial factors and balance weight to non-financial factors.

-- After all such analysis, maximum credit to be provided and periodicity of credit is decided by the management.
-The management checks with the customer the manner of utilization and purpose for such credit is to be provided.
+- After all such analysis, the maximum credit to be provided and periodicity of credit is decided by the management.
+The management checks with the customer the manner of utilization and purpose for such credit to be provided.

 Step 4: Measurement of Risk

 - In the case of banking institutions, the main consideration is the rate of interest to be charged to the customer.
-The interest rate is decided on the basis on the economic situation of the customer, the value of the security provided as collateral & the periodicity of the loan required.
+The interest rate is decided on the basis of the economic situation of the customer, the value of the security provided as collateral & the periodicity of the loan required.

-- In the case of high credit worthiness customers with higher periodicity, the rate of interest charged is lower.
+- In the case of high creditworthiness customers with higher periodicity, the rate of interest charged is lower.

 - In the case of entities other than banking institutions, the penal interest rate is decided in case the customer delays the payment.

-Step 5: Post-facto Analysis
+Step 5: Post-Facto Analysis

 - This involves keeping an eye on the credit utilized by the customer, the level of repayment of dues, and the timeliness of repayment.